kensanata/nimi-mute/README.md

 http_proxy=http://localhost:7080/ w3m http://alexschroeder.ch
 ```

-Note how you need specify HTTP as the protocol because your browser is
+Note how you need to specify HTTP as the protocol because your browser
-speaking HTTP to the proxy.
+is speaking HTTP to the proxy.
 The proxy speaks Gopher to the upstream
 server, i.e. `alexschroeder.ch` on port 70 in this case.
+The default
+port changes!

 I think this is a bad idea!
 You would need a special profile for your
 browser where you could selectively enable or disable this proxy